 A Boy in Winter by Rachel Seiffert

-Ephraim is one such unfortunate, made to stand in cold crowded conditions for a day night in an abandoned brickworks.
-As his coreligionists contemplate a three-day journey to the ghetto, Ephraim frets about his two sons, missing since daybreak, horrified that his wife, who stands beside him with their daughter, might have encouraged them to hide.
+Ephraim is one such unfortunate, made to stand in cold crowded conditions for a day and a night in an abandoned brickworks.
+As his co-religionists contemplate a three-day journey to the ghetto, Ephraim frets about his two sons, missing since daybreak, horrified that his wife, who stands beside him with their daughter, might have encouraged them to hide.

 The two boys, thirteen-year-old Yankel and his little brother, Monik are temporarily cared for by Yasia, a country girl who has come into town in search of her lover who is now working with the police.
-But she feeds since shelters them mostly because they remind her of her brood of brothers back home, and is shaken to discover they are Jews.
+She feeds and shelters them because they remind her of her brood of brothers back home, and is shaken to discover they are Jews.

 With the town under curfew, the eventual fate of the people gathered in the factory comes as a shock to everyone, except the SS officers who have orchestrated it.
 Sickened and disgusted, most of the townsfolk are nevertheless primarily concerned with saving their own skins.
 Fear turns to rage, although not necessarily directed towards the authority that has made them all complicit in a crime against humanity.
 Otto is perhaps alone in actively avoiding doing harm, only to find his small act of bravery backfiring because of his failure to recognise the depths of depravity undertaken in his country’s name.

 It’s a gripping, if heart-rending story, with a snip of hope for some at the end.
 Thanks to Virago for my review copy.

 Checkpoint by Jean-Christophe Rufin